tbogdala/filefreezer/README.md

 * Public RESTful API that can be used by other clients

-**API AND DATABASE STABILITY NOT GUARANTEED!**
+**ALPHA RELEASE: API AND DATABASE STABILITY NOT GUARANTEED!**

 Installation
 ------------

-The quick way to install file freezer is to use `go get` to download the repository and its dependences and then `go install` to install the `freezer` CLI executable to $GOROOT/bin.
+The quick way to install Filefreezer is to use `go get` to download the repository and its dependences and then `go install` to install the `freezer` CLI executable to $GOROOT/bin.